 |Operating temperature||-40°C - +80°C|

-Once the silica gel is completely saturated, a spare parts kit must be used.
+Once the silica gel is completely saturated, a replacement kit must be used.

 0% -> 100%

-Once the colour of the silica gel has completely changed according to the colour indicator used, it must be replaced.
+If the color of the silica gel has completely changed according to the color indicator used, it must be replaced.
 At the same time, all wearing parts are replaced to ensure optimum use.

-3. Remove the seal in the cover and replace it with the new one.
+2. Remove the foam filter in the adsorber by opening the cover cap and replace it with a new one.

-7. Loosen the circlip on the inside of the window, remove the window and flat gasket.
+3. Loosen the retaining rings on the sight glass, remove the sight glass and flat gasket.

-Insert the new inspection glass (shown in yellow) and flat seal (shown in red) from the inside and reinstall the retaining ring.
+Insert new sight glass and flat gasket from the inside and refit retaining ring.

-8. Remove the flat gaskets on the bottom of the adsorber section and replace them with the new ones.
+4. Remove flat gaskets on the flaps and replace with new ones.